phereford/mbta/README.md

 their [endpoint](http://realtime.mbta.com/Portal/Content/Documents/MBTA-realtime_APIDocumentation_v2_0_1_2014-09-08.pdf) may help guide you.

 ## Left ToDo

 1) Encapsulate errors from the various endpoints into real Error objects
 2) Instead of just returning raw json, consider returning Ruby objects.
-Maybe a boolean staging return json or ruby objects.
+Maybe a boolean stating return json or ruby objects.
 3) Build out ruby models with attrs for the various pieces of the json response.

 ## Contributing